bmanev18/DTU/Cybersecurity Fundamentals/notes.md

 - **Trusted Platform Module (TPM)**: A secure processor (hardware) supporting cryptographic operations and tamper-resistant storage for keys and measurements.
 TPM uses Platform Configuration Registers (PCRs) to securely hash and verify software components during a trusted/secure boot process.
 - **Zero-Knowledge Proofs (ZKP)**: Cryptographic protocols allowing a prover (Peggy) to convince a verifier (Victor) that she knows a secret or a property without revealing any information beyond the validity of the statement itself.
 ZKPs are used in anonymous credential systems (e.g., IBM's Idemix) and voting protocols.
 - **Digital Fitness**: Users must cultivate "digital fitness," stressing awareness and caution, particularly when dealing with digital links, communication methods, and maintaining good security practices.

+TODO:
+network security architectures - Security architecture is the high-level plan that combines technology (firewalls, segmentation) with rules (policies) to meet business security goals.